asraquem00110/Simple-Online-Shopping-Laravel-VueJS/readme.md

 </p>

 ## Short Description
-This is a simple Ecommerce Web Application using php (Laravel) as backend and Vue js for front end. <br/>
+This is a simple Online Shopping Web Application using php (Laravel) as backend and Vue js for front end. <br/>
 It Also use single action classes inspired by this article https://medium.com/@remi_collin/keeping-your-laravel-applications-dry-with-single-action-classes-6a950ec54d1d

 <hr/>